- Wall Thickness

 PBT, PET, PPS, PSU, PES, PEI, and many others

-We do not color-match resins at Protolabs, but rather use a 3 percent salt/pepper mixture for most stocked, re-compounded material, or customer-supplied colorants.
+We offer custom color matching at Protolabs in addition to offering a 3 percent salt/pepper mixture for most stocked, re-compounded material, or customer-supplied colorants.

 Stock colors from the resin vendor are typically black and natural.
 Natural might be white, beige, amber or another color.
 Semi-custom colors are created when colorant pellets are added to natural resins.
-For available colors, visit protolabs.com/resources/molding-materials.
+For available colors, visit our materials page.
 There is no added charge for our inventory colors.
 They may not be an exact match and may create streaks or swirls in parts.
-Custom colors that need to match an exact Pantone or color chip need to be compounded with a resin supplier.
-This process is slower and more expensive, but produces a more accurate match.

 Short glass fibers are used to strengthen a composite and reduce creep, especially at higher temperatures.
 They make the resin stronger, stiffer, and more brittle.
 They can cause warp due to the difference in cooling shrink between the resin and the fibers.